camillo/sayNumber/README.md

   -n, --numeric         say the number also in numeric form; it is not recommended to use this option with more than 1 000 000 digits
-  -N, --numericOnly     say the number only in numeric form -sy, --synonym        say sexdezillion, novemdezillion and quinquillion for sedezillion, novendezillion and quintillion -f, --force           ignore size warnings
+  -N, --numericOnly     say the number only in numeric form -sy, --synonym        say sexdezillion, novemdezillion and quinquillion for sedezillion, novendezillion and quintillion -fz, --forceZ         always use z, instead of c; per default we say duozentillion in long scale and duocentillion in long scale (default)
+  -fc, --forceC         always use c, instead of z
+  -f, --force           ignore size warnings

 format: